Planet of the Climate Changing Apes

 “Is that what you call it?”

 Another pause.
 “Why do you want to help?”
-I weakly demanded.
+I weakly demand.

 “That’s a good question.
 No real reason.
 Strange and sad to see.
 You’ve been given such a great gift, yet you haven’t grown into it yet.
 If you met a child lost in the woods, would you help?”

 A long pause.
-I looked at the blue-green tubes, wondering why they put me in a cage.
+I look at the blue-green bars, wondering why they put me in a cage.

-“What have you learned about your technology?,” he asked.
+“What have you learned about your technology?,” he asks.

-“Well, the burning of fossil fuel has proven to be dangerous.”
+“Well, the burning of fossil fuel has proven to be dangerous for our environment.”

 “What are Fossil fuels?”

-“Fossil fuels were made hundreds of millions of years ago in the ground.
-Coal was made in the carboniferous period, which started 350 million years ago.
-The earth was covered in swamps and thick ferns.
-The thick ferns, competing for sunlight, evolved a long sticky molecule called lignin.
-Lignin glued together the inner heartwood, allowing the plant to grow a trunk and reach its branches and leaves into the sky.
-Trees were born.
+Coal was made in the Carboniferous period, starting about 350 million years ago.
+The earth was covered with dense ferns competing for sunlight in warm, humid swamps.
+Some of these plants evolved a long sticky molecule called lignin.
+Lignin glued together the inner wood, allowing a hard trunk to climb into the air.
+Branches and leaves spread out high in the sky.
+Trees were born!

-Now it’s monkey’s turn to suspiciously stare.
-“And you’re still using that same technology, hundreds of years later, well into your computer revolution?”
+Now it’s the monkey’s turn to suspiciously stare.
+“And you’re still using that same technology, hundreds of years later, well into your computer revolution?
+In fact you’re using it now more than ever.”

 “So why do you still use it?”